-Changing jobs after age 50 isn’t always easy.
-But there are many reasons to take your career in a new direction if you don’t feel fulfilled in the workplace.
+A career change at 50 years old isn’t always easy.
+But there are many great reasons to take your career in a new direction if you don’t feel fulfilled in the workplace.

 1. You know what you want from a career

-People over 50 have the self-awareness to know what they want from a career, says Cynthia Corsetti, a Pittsburgh-based career transition expert.
-By changing professions, you can do what you always wanted to do.
+Older people will often have the self-awareness to know what they want from a career, says Cynthia Corsetti, a Pittsburgh-based career transition expert.
+By making a career change at 50, you can do something you always wanted to do.

 “In our society, we make our first career choice when we are 19 or 20 and choose our college major,” she explains.
 “Many people work in that career for 30 years, but they never feel fulfilled or energized.”